jhazen/dot-files/README.md

 * \<Space\> mapped to @q; Record macro to 'q' register and execute with \<Space\> (Default is comment line with #)

-# Zsh / Bash
+# Bash

-Vim mode zsh.
-Esc puts terminal in command mode.

-For local zsh changes, use ~/.zshlocal file.
 For local bash changes, use ~/.bashlocal file.

-Right handed git prompt once in a git directory.
+Git prompt once in a git directory.

 Vagrant aliases:
 * vs - vagrant status